 Here we will address common misconceptions and cultural perceptions that may or may not be true, but nevertheless influence our decisions and thought processes when a loved one may need the 24/7 care of a skilled nursing facility.

-When faced with the daunting task of choosing the best facility for the needs of the patient and the family, the process becomes overwhelming, frustrating and even frightening.
+When faced with the daunting task of choosing a senior living facility for the needs of the patient and the family, the process becomes overwhelming, frustrating and even frightening.
 It's hard to know what to believe and what to dismiss.
 Research is imperative and will go a long way in making you and your aging parent feel good about your choice.

 Are nursing homes where people go to die?